MOHAMED-AMINE11/FoodRescue_/README.md

 # Contributing

 We welcome contributions from everyone, and we appreciate your help to make this project even better!
-If you would like to contribute, please follow these guidelines:

 ## Team